Jason-Adam/reverse-image-search-engine/README.md

 # Reverse Image Search Engine
 This is a follow along application built on top of the 4th Chapter of *Practical Deep Learning for Cloud, Mobile & Edge* [1].
-The `caltech101` dataset used to train the model.
+The `caltech101` dataset was used to train the model.

 ## Setup
 The following steps will setup your virtual environment and download the dataset.